tigerabrodi/data-structures-and-algorithms/README.md

 Nodes of Linked Lists are dynamically allocated in the heap as the list grows.
 They don't occupy contiguous memory locations.
 Instead, each node can be anywhere in memory.
 The pointers in each node are used to "link" these scattered pieces together logically.

+## Big O Notation

+### Get

+Getting an element by index is O(n) linear time.
+This is because the computer has to traverse each node in the linked list.
+We can't just access the memory address of the element directly.
+We have to traverse by jumping pointer to pointer.

+### Set

+Setting an element by index is also O(n) linear time.

+### Initialize

+Initializing a linked list is O(1) constant time.
+This is because we only have to initialize the head of the linked list.

 ## Array in memory

 Imagine a row of boxes, each representing an array element, placed side by side.
 The address of each element is predictable based on the array's base address and the size of each element.